by Texas Homesteader ~

 Eating Fish From Our Pond

-I’m not a big fish eater – now boy is that an understatement!
-But I’ve requested that RancherMan harvest some of the bass & catfish that he catches from any of our ponds.
+I’m not a big fish eater but I’ve requested that RancherMan harvest some of the bass & catfish that he catches from any of our ponds.

 I know how healthy fish is in the diet and so I’m committed to attempting it.
 And if RancherMan’s out there fishing anyway, might as well, no??